joergmlpts/weather/README.md

 python .\weather.py
 ```

-This call results in weather alerts (if there are any) and a forecast:
+This call results in weather alerts (if any) and a forecast:
 ```
 Heat Advisory issued September 12 at 2:10AM PDT until September 12 at 9:00PM PDT by NWS San Diego CA
 ====================================================================================================